cepthomas/Notr/README.md

 - Tables
 - Auto highlight

 - See [The spec](files/notr-spec.ntr) for an example of the features with plugin installed.
-Looks like this (sorry about the colors...):
+Looks like this (excuse the colors...):

 ![Some](files/ex1.jpg)